loomnetwork/loom-sdk-documentation/docs/validator.md

 ---

 This page tells you how to become a validator, or to just run a node for Plasmachain.
 Currently this is only available on our Testnets.
-Please contact satoshi <at> loomx.io if you would live to get into private beta of our Mainnet.
+Please fill out this [form](http://bit.ly/Loom_Validator_Form) to be come a validator

-# TODO how to turn on a Validator
+## How to join as a Validator

-# TODO How to turn on a non-validating node
+Right now this is in private beta